 Dental plaque-induced gingival disease:

-Possibly caused by plaque, systemic factors, medications, or malnutrition.
+Usually, plaque-induced gingivitis is caused by plaque, systemic factors, medications, or malnutrition.
+In other words, dental plaque-induced gingivitis is entirely preventable.

 Non-plaque induced gingival lesions:

-Can be caused by a particular bacterium, virus, or fungus.
-Can be caused by genetic factors, systemic conditions (including allergic reactions and certain illnesses), wounds, or reactions to foreign bodies, such as dentures.
+A particular bacterium, virus, or fungus cause this.
+Non-plaque induced gingivitis can be caused by genetic factors, systemic conditions (including allergic reactions and certain illnesses), wounds, or reactions to foreign bodies, such as dentures.
 Sometimes, there is no specific cause.

 Causes And Options